What are you looking for?

 La Trobe University logo

-In Victoria it is recognised by La Trobe University where priority access will be given to La Trobe's early admissions Aspire program.
-Read more here
+Priority access will be given to La Trobe's early admissions Aspire program.

-For more information, please contact your Award Leader or the VICTORIAN Office.
+For more information, please contact your Duke of Ed Leader or the Victorian office.

 WA

-The Award in WA is an endorsed program with the School Curriculum and Standards Authority and Year 10, 11 and 12 students can count the following unit numbers towards the WA Certificate of Education (WACE).
+The Duke of Ed in WA is an endorsed program with the School Curriculum and Standards Authority and Year 10, 11 and 12 students can count the following unit numbers towards the WA Certificate of Education (WACE).

 1 Unit for Bronze